oracle/weblogic-kubernetes-operator/site/installation.md

 ## Verifying the operator deployment

-The script does validate each step was successful before continuing, however it may still be desirable to perform manual validation, particularly the first time the operator is deployed, in order to become more familiar with the various artifacts that are created.
+The script validates that each step is successful before continuing.
+However, it may still be desirable to perform manual validation, particularly the first time the operator is deployed, in order to become more familiar with the various artifacts that are created.
 This section provides details on how to verify the operator deployment.

-Issue the following command to check the operator is deployed:
+Issue the following command to check that the operator is deployed:

 ```
 kubectl -n NAMESPACE get all